sdmg15/Java-design-patterns/README.md

   ```

 # Pattern Singleton
-Pattern Singleton: one Class, one Instance.
+Pattern Singleton: One Class, one Instance.
     Singleton is one of the Gangs of Four Design patterns and comes in the Creational Design Pattern category.
 There are many implementations of this pattern, but we will implement the Thread Safe one.
 Classes are in the package `com.Singleton`;

-    ```Java
+    ```java

         import  com.singleton.SingletonThreadSafe;